 The qualitative standard requires that a student achieve a minimum CGPA of 2.0 after completing his/her first semester/pay period at Southeastern College and a 2.0 CGPA for each semester/pay period thereafter.
+For programs less than a semester or pay period, the qualitative standard requires that a student achieve a minimum CGPA of 2.0 throughout the program.
+For programs that are less than 2-months, students will be evaluated every 2-weeks for SAP.
+If a student failed to meet standards during the evaluation, the student will be given a Plan of Action with academic advising for that timeframe and placed on FAW for the following month.
+Monitoring academic performance and communication with the student is essential to academic success.
+A Plan of Action will be developed to help students be successful in their studies.
+Students must be advised regarding their academic performance as well as their attendance.
 The CGPA continues throughout a student's tenure at Southeastern College.
 When a student transfers from one program to another, the student's current CGPA will transfer to the new program and the final calculation will include all courses taken at Southeastern College.

 The quantitative standard (PACE) requires students to complete their program of study within 150% of the normal timeframe allotted for completion of the program.
 Transfer credit hours (clock hours for clock hour programs) that meet degree requirements are considered in the determination of this 150% normal time frame, although not in the computation of grade point average.
-The normal timeframe is measured in credit hours (clock hours for clock hour programs) attempted (rather than semesters/pay periods) to accommodate schedules of full-time and part-time students.
-In order to ensure completion of a program within the maximum timeframe, Southeastern College requires that a student successfully complete 66.67% of the cumulative credits (clock hours for clock hour programs) attempted after completing his/her first semester/pay period at

-Southeastern College and each semester/pay period thereafter.
+The normal timeframe is measured in credit hours (clock hours for clock hour programs) attempted (rather than semesters/pay periods) to accommodate schedules of fulltime and part-time students.
+In order to ensure completion of a program within the maximum timeframe, Southeastern College requires that a student successfully complete 66.67% of the cumulative credits (clock hours for clock hour programs) attempted after completing his/her first semester/pay period at Southeastern College and each semester/pay period thereafter.
 If a student withdraws from a course, the credit hours (clock hours for clock hour programs) of that course are included in determining the PACE of SAP.
 All students must have completed a minimum of 66.67% of credit hours (clock hours for clock hour programs) attempted in order to graduate within 150% of the normal timeframe.